JMiltier/GiftGrid/README.md

   - React-redux
   - React-router
   - Axios

 ---
 ## Available Scripts
 In the project directory, you can run:

 #### `npm install`
 Install all packages needed to run the application in development mode.

 #### `npm start`
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

 #### `nodemon server`
 Runs the express server on [http://localhost:5000](http://localhost:5000), where all query routes are handled.
 The page will reload if any edits are made to the server, with output for any errors.

+#### AWS EC2 instance
+Once SSH'ing into the EC2 instance, cd into GridGrid `cd GiftGrid` and run `docker-compose up`.
+To stop the service, press `Ctrl + C` and run `docker-compose down --v -rmi all` to remove all images and volumes.